Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: Simulations

 \subsection{Scaling With System Size}

-We repeated the calculation in all thermodynamic scenarios for different system sizes, $N$, in the range of $\left(3,150\right)$, where we used the parameters of Sec. \ref{parameters}.
-In Fig. \ref{fig: flux as a function of N} we plot the steady-state flux, $\phi_{ss}$, which is the critical parameter for confinement, normalized by the Lawson flux $\phi_{\rm Lawson}$ as a function the number of MM cells $N$ for both the optimal and sub-optimal regimes.
-The flux decreases with system size because the escaping particles have more trapping sites.

-A comparison with Fig. \ref{fig: MFP profiles} yields that the smaller MFP, the smaller outgoing flux, \ie better confinement.
-The worst confinement is in the isothermal scenario, and the best confinement is achieved in the $d=1$ adiabatic cooling scenario while the diffusion scenario is in between.
-Nevertheless, the maximum difference between different thermodynamical scenarios does not exceed one order of magnitude in flux (in the tested range of $N$), which can estimate the maximal confinement improvement one may expect from the cooling effect in MM systems.
-Notably, despite the improved confinement achieved by adding the MM section, the outgoing flux does not meet the Lawson criterion for all considered thermodynamical scenarios.
-Additional technological progress must be made, \eg by applying external RF fields before magnetic mirrors could be realized as a fusion power plant.
-In addition, from a practical point of view, we note that for cell length of $l=10\mathrm{m}$, the total MM system length for, say, $N=10$ in each direction becomes $200\mathrm{m}$ long, while for $N=100$ the total length becomes $2\mathrm{km}$ long, which is much more challenging.
+We repeated the calculation in all thermodynamic scenarios for different system sizes, $N$, in the range of $\left(3,100\right)$, where we used the parameters of Sec. \ref{parameters}.
+In Fig. \ref{fig: flux as a function of N} we plot the steady-state flux, $\phi_{ss}$, which is the critical parameter for confinement, normalized by the Lawson flux $\phi_{\rm Lawson}$ as a function the number of MM cells $N$ for both the optimal (left) and sub-optimal (right) regimes.
+As expected, the flux decreases with system size because the escaping particles have more trapping sites.
+A comparison with Fig. \ref{fig: MFP profiles} reveals that the smaller the MFP, the smaller the outgoing flux, \ie better confinement.
+The worst confinement is in the isothermal scenario, and the best confinement is achieved in the $d=1$ adiabatic cooling scenario, while the diffusion scenario is in between.
+Nevertheless, the maximum difference in $\phi_{ss}$ between different thermodynamical scenarios is about one order of magnitude.
+This result provides the confinement improvement scale one may expect from the cooling effect in MM systems.
+Notably, despite the considerably improved confinement achieved by adding the MM section even in the adiabatic cooling scenario, the outgoing flux does not meet the Lawson criterion.
+Therefore, further technological progress must be made, \eg by applying external RF fields before MM systems could be realized as a fusion reactor.